 Paul Nelson, a former MOQBA president and moderator at over 20 national tournaments, provides details on high school national tournaments, how to qualify, and what to expect.
+This article was most recently edited in summer 2019 to provide updated information for these tournaments.

 One of the most exciting aspects of playing a MOQBA tournament is the possibility of qualifying and attending a national-level tournament against teams from all over the country.
 MOQBA strongly recommends any team serious about improvement to consider pursuing a nattrip.
 These tournaments can be very enjoyable and instructive if you approach them correctly, so we want to take this opportunity to help you figure out what to look for.
 We wish to apologize to the reader in advance if this seems like a large amount of information to digest, but we feel it is important to be clear up front about what a nationals experience is like.